home-assistant/home-assistant.io/source/_components/rpi_gpio.markdown

   - /components/switch.rpi_gpio/
 ---

-The `rpi_gpio` component is the base for all related GPIO platforms in Home Assistant.
-There is no setup needed for the component itself, for the platforms please check their corresponding pages.
+The `rpi_gpio` integration is the base for all related GPIO platforms in Home Assistant.
+There is no setup needed for the integration itself, for the platforms please check their corresponding pages.

 ## {% linkable_title Binary Sensor %}